reymon359/how-to-live/advices/Ask for help/index.md

 ---
 # Ask for help

-When you can not do something ask for help.
-There is nothing wrong on recognizing our limits.
+When you can not do something, ask for help.
+There is nothing wrong with recognizing our limits.

 Be honest.
 Better to ask for help on time than not to comply with what you promise.